rss logo

 New method with easy-rsa 3

-• Edit /etc/openvpn/pki/vars file :
+• Edit the file /etc/openvpn/pki/vars:

 #Sets EasyRSA certificate revocation list validity to 10 years. set_var EASYRSA_CRL_DAYS 3650

-• Run the revoke certificate command :
+• Run the revoke certificate command:

 root@host:~# /usr/share/easy-rsa/easyrsa revoke user Using SSL: openssl OpenSSL 1.1.1k 25 Mar 2021 Please confirm you wish to revoke the certificate with the following subject: subject= commonName = client_revoker Type the word 'yes' to continue, or any other input to abort.
 Continue with revocation: yes Using configuration from /etc/openvpn/pki/easy-rsa-1425.nUpHJc/tmp.r2wWDy Revoking Certificate 1EA551CC14F3856B8A30CD92BAE6F3BE.
 Data Base Updated IMPORTANT!!!
 Revocation was successful.
 You must run gen-crl and upload a CRL to your infrastructure in order to prevent the revoked cert from being accepted.

-• Generate a crl.pem file :
+• Generate a crl.pem file:

 root@host:~# /usr/share/easy-rsa/easyrsa gen-crl Using SSL: openssl OpenSSL 1.1.1k 25 Mar 2021 Using configuration from /etc/openvpn/pki/easy-rsa-1468.2IiBpN/tmp.0UJjU8 An updated CRL has been created.
 CRL file: /etc/openvpn/pki/crl.pem

-• Edit /etc/openvpn/server.conf and add :
+• Edit /etc/openvpn/server.conf and add:

 […] crl-verify /etc/openvpn/easy-rsa/keys/crl.pem […]

-• Restart the OpenVPN service :
+• Restart the OpenVPN service:

 root@host:~# systemctl restart openvpn@server.service